"Kick-Shuttle" played in China and other parts of the Far East.

 Badminton is a demonstration sport at the Seoul 1988 Olympic Games.

 World Team Badminton Championships for the Sudirman Cup is held in Jakarta alongside the individual World Championships.
-The trophy is named in honour of Dick Sudirman, founder of PBSI (Badminton Indonesia).
+The trophy is named in honour of Dick Sudirman, founder of PBSI (Badminton Indonesia).full article

 Susi Susanti (INA) helps her nation win the Sudirman Cup - emerges as a star in Jakarta.

 Li Lingwei (CHN), world women's singles champion 1983 & 1989, world women's doubles champion 1985, with more than 50 grand prix titles and leads her country to three victories in the Uber Cup.